 Ice cream.
 Molecules for medicine.
 Even human cells.
 The list of what materials are used in 3D printing grows longer—and much more interesting—by the day.
 And expanding it is a multibillion-dollar material arms race right now.

-Canalys estimates in its recently released 3D-printing market study that accelerating technological development will drive the 3D-printing market value from its current $3.8 billion to $16.2 billion by 2018.
-Something has to go into those machines though.
+A recently released 3D-printing market study found that accelerating technological development will drive the 3D-printing market value from its 2017 level of $6.98 billion to $12 billion by the end of 2018.
+That means a huge increase in the materials those machines use.

 But it doesn’t stop there in the 3D-printing materials world.